1224 Denman Street was on the east side of Denman Street, south of the intersection with Davie Street.

 After the Princess Pat Tearooms were gone, Aleck Gregory retired, although he lived in Vancouver until the late 1960s.
 He died in Vancouver on April 2, 1969.

-From the late 1940s until the mid-1950s, the east side of the 1200 block of Denman Street was vacant, and it was a parking lot.
+From the late 1940s until the mid-1950s, the east side of the 1200 block of Denman Street was vacant, and it operated as a parking lot.

 In 1958, a developer built the Berkeley Tower apartment building on the site.
 (The address is 1770 Davie Street.)